 - a.
+In New Alliance States fifty percent (50%) of a Local Council's cost of affiliating with an AFL-CIO Central and State Body will be paid by the International Office budget.
+Local Councils may apply for reimbursement of the full cost of affiliating with New Alliance State and Central bodies, however, full reimbursement will be approved only upon demonstration that the Local Council participates in the State and Central body to which affiliated.
+The demonstration of participation by the Local Council will be established through consultation between the Local Council President and the International President, allowing for the uniqueness in size of the Local Council and frequency of meetings in the State and Central body.
+Allowances will be reviewed by request of the Local Council President to the International Secretary-Treasurer of the Union. - 3.
+Special Allowance - a.
 Local Councils may receive an additional monthly allowance for a specified period of time to initiate projects or to cope with unusual circumstances.
 In order to receive a special allowance, the Local Council President must receive prior approval from the International Secretary-Treasurer of the Union.
 The request from the Local Council President will include the desired sum and the reason for the request.
 The International Secretary-Treasurer will determine if a special allowance is necessary and if the sum requested is reasonable. - b.
 All local councils located outside the United States may receive an additional monthly allowance not to exceed 25% of the council's regular monthly allowance.
 Such councils with memberships of less than 600 members shall receive said allowance automatically.
-In order for such councils with greater than 600 members to receive said allowance, the Local Council President shall review the request with the International Secretary-Treasurer of the Union who shall determine if a special allowance is necessary on a semi-annual basis. - Reimbursement of Local Council expenses in excess of the regular allowance or any allowance not authorized in advance will not be allowed. - d.
+In order for such councils with greater than 600 members to receive said allowance, the Local Council President shall review the request with the International Secretary-Treasurer of the Union who shall determine if a special allowance is necessary on a semi-annual basis. - c.
+Reimbursement of Local Council expenses in excess of the regular allowance or any allowance not authorized in advance will not be allowed. - d.
 The allowance, when just cause is shown, may be reduced, increased or withdrawn by the International Secretary-Treasurer of the Union at any time.
 A minimum of thirty (30) days notice should be given to the Local Council President involved. - e.
 (1) Local Councils that do not receive "local council designated" Flight Pay Loss may receive an additional monthly allowance not to exceed 35% of the council's regular monthly allowance.
-Such councils with memberships of less than 400 members shall receive said 35% allowance automatically. - (2) A special allowance for Councils with 400-499 members without Company provided Flight Pay Loss will be 25%. - (3) A special allowance for Councils with 500-599 members without Company provided Flight Pay Loss will be 15%. - As these allowances above provide a disincentive to negotiate for company-paid Flight Pay Loss (FPL) for fear of losing this allowance, any decreases to these allowances will be phased out over the five years following successful negotiation of an equal or greater amount of company-paid FPL - (4) In order for councils with 600 or more members to receive said allowance, the Local Council President shall review the request with the International Secretary-Treasurer of the Union who shall determine if a special allowance is necessary on a semiannual basis
+Such councils with memberships of less than 400 members shall receive said 35% allowance automatically. - (2) A special allowance for Councils with 400-499 members without Company provided Flight Pay Loss will be 25%. - (3) A special allowance for Councils with 500-599 members without Company provided Flight Pay Loss will be 15%.

+As these allowances above provide a disincentive to negotiate for company-paid Flight Pay Loss (FPL) for fear of losing this allowance, any decreases to these allowances will be phased out over the five years following successful negotiation of an equal or greater amount of company-paid FPL

+(4) In order for councils with 600 or more members to receive said allowance, the Local Council President shall review the request with the International Secretary-Treasurer of the Union who shall determine if a special allowance is necessary on a semiannual basis.
 4. Local Council Hearing Expenses